2024 Life Settlements Industry Report

 Broker-dealers and insurance companies could promote life settlement analysis in cases where the client has excess or unwanted life insurance.
 It should also be standard practice to regularly evaluate what’s more valuable — a policy’s death benefit or the future value of invested life settlement proceeds?
 Ignoring that question is a disservice to clients who rely on their advisors for sound financial strategies.

-Policyholders should trust all their advisors, from life settlement brokers to RIAs, to provide them unbiased opinions and individualized solutions.
+Policyholders should be able to trust all their advisors to provide them with unbiased opinions and individualized solutions.
 That will help the life settlement industry grow, but it’s also the right approach for the broader financial services industry.

 The Bottom-Line Argument